tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/introduction-building-app.md

 **Reactivity: The Magic of Shiny**

 One of the most powerful features of Shiny is reactivity.
 Reactivity in a Shiny app means that the output automatically updates whenever the user changes an input.
+To learn more about reactivity, check out this [building block](/shiny/reactivity).

 {{% /tip %}}